Frequently Asked Questions

 - International Students: How do I request a visa support letter for my family members?

-- Please know that student's must first register for commencement and meet all eligibility requirements before a visa support letter will be generated.
+- Students must first register for commencement and meet all eligibility requirements before a visa support letter will be generated.
 See "Eligibility Requirements" above.

-International Students wishing to request a visa support letter from Graduate Studies in order to have relatives living outside the U.S. attend the commencement, need to e-mail their request to Commencement Central and include the following information:
+International Students wishing to request a visa support letter from Graduate Studies in order to have relatives living outside the U.S. attend the commencement, need to e-mail their request and include the following information:

 - Degree candidate's name

-- Degree candidate's gender (for referencing in letter)
+- Degree candidate's gender (for referencing in the letter)

 - Degree candidate's Graduate Program